UK Food & Drink | 2026/27

 Spice has come an awfully long way from the idea of just simply whacking “extra hot” on a menu and hoping the bravest diners take the bait.

 That world still exists, of course.
-There will always be the thrill-seekers, the challenge-led launches and the self-inflicted social media clips of demonic-level heat taking the souls of the regretful.
+There will always be the thrill-seekers, the challenge-led launches and the social media clips of self-inflicted demonic-level heat taking the souls of the regretful.

 Spicy Food Trends